 The federal income-driven loan repayment program is by far the most common relief option for student debt.

-If you’re enrolled in one of these plans and also working toward loan forgiveness under the Public Service Loan Forgiveness program, you may qualify for loan forgiveness after you’ve made qualifying payments for just 10 years.
+If you’re enrolled in an income driven repayment plan and are also working toward loan forgiveness under the Public Service Loan Forgiveness program, you may qualify for loan forgiveness after you’ve made qualifying payments for just 10 years.

 Teacher loan forgiveness

 If you’ve been a full-time teacher for five consecutive academic years in a low-income public elementary or secondary school or educational service agency, and meet other qualifications, you may be eligible for forgiveness of up to $17,500 on eligible federal student loans.

 Learn more about the Teacher Loan Forgiveness Program to see if you qualify.

 You may qualify for cancellation of up to 100% of a Federal Perkins Loan if you’ve worked full-time in a public or nonprofit elementary or secondary school system as a teacher for students from low-income families, a special education teacher, or a teacher of math, science, foreign languages, bilingual education, or of a subject in which there is a shortage of qualified teachers in your state.

 Public Service Loan Forgiveness